 If you are an employee and have been injured on-the-job, Georgia's workers compensation laws typically require that your employer provide you with:

-- Medical Benefits (including diagnosis, treatment, physical therapy, medical devices, and medical mileage)
+- Medical benefits.
+This includes diagnosis, treatment, physical therapy, medical devices, and medical mileage.

 We handle all significant on-the-job injuries, including:

 - Traumatic brain injuries

 - Shoulder, arm, wrist & hand injuries